PrismaticFlower/SWBF-msh-Blender-IO/docs/reference_manual.md

   + [Appendix LOD Models Visualizations](#appendix-lod-models-visualizations)

 ## Exporter
 The currently exporter has pretty straight forward behaviour.
-It'll grab the current active scene and export it as a .msh file that can be consumed by Zero Editor and modelmunge.
+It'll grab the current active scene and export it as a .msh file that can be consumed by Zero Editor, modelmunge, and zenasset.

-> NOTE: A key limitation to know of is that there is currently no support for skinned meshes.
-(Meshes with vertex weights.)
-Support is planned in the future.

 ### Export Properties